 - Call herd veterinarian and clearly explain all symptoms, number and age of affected animals, and any treatments undertaken. - Service unaffected barns first or dedicate a specific farm worker to the affected barn(s). - Stop all animal movements off and onto premises, just not the affected species.
 Other animals have the potential to spread the disease. - Inform all family members and employees of the situation. - Restrict movement of people, equipment and vehicles on and off farm.
-Ensure that footwear and vehicles leaving the property have been cleaned and disinfected e steps to follow in cleaning and disinfecting footwear and vehicles, i.e. product to use, contact time, erature, where cleaning is to take place, what equipment will be used, etc. movements ther all relevant documents including health and production records and review log book for on and off farm during the past 14 days.
-Seek advice from your herd veterinarian and government oplicable) regarding who should be notified and any precautionary action they should take. are focused or animal activists should arrive at the scene, don't be rude.
-Be cordial but explain that you on the care of the animals.
+Ensure that footwear and vehicles leaving the property have been cleaned and disinfected os to follow in cleaning and disinfecting footwear and vehicles, i.e. product to use, contact time, re, where cleaning is to take place, what equipment will be used, etc. movements on a all relevant documents including health and production records and review log book for nd off farm during the past 14 days.
+Seek advice from your herd veterinarian and government able) regarding who should be notified and any precautionary action they should take.
+If the press or a are focused on nimal activists should arrive at the scene, don't be rude.
+Be cordial but explain that you the care of the animals.
 Ask them to respect the biosecurity and do not enter signs.
-Direct the n site if applicable.
+Direct the big applicable.
 See section 6: Animal Activists, Protests and Trespassers.
-Other action is:
+Other actions: